wylie39/wylie39/README.md

 ### Hi there 👋

-I'm Wylie, I’m a Full Stack Developer living in Portland, Maine.
+I'm Wylie, I’m a Full Stack Developer living in Philadelphia

 ### :zap: Recent Activity